codepath/android_guides/Fragment-Navigation-Drawer.md

 ### Setup Drawer in Activity

 Next, let's setup a basic navigation drawer based on the following layout file which has the entire drawer setup in `res/layout/activity_main.xml`.
 Note that the `Toolbar` is added as the first child of the main content view by adding the include tag.
+ _Note: if you are using a CoordinatorLayout, it must not lie outside of the DrawerLayout.
+See [https://stackoverflow.com/questions/32523188/coordinatorlayout-appbarlayout-navigationdrawer](https://stackoverflow.com/questions/32523188/coordinatorlayout-appbarlayout-navigationdrawer)_

 ```xml
 <!-- This DrawerLayout has two children at the root  -->